MorteSense/mortforge/README.md

 detecting motion.
 Overall, the Class Diagram demonstrates the flow of information and data between the various classes and tables in the system, providing a comprehensive representation of the Microwave Motion Security System with SMS Notifications.

+In this way, the system can detect motion using the MicrowaveSensor, send notifications and SMS messages to the user using the Notification and SMSService classes, respectively, and store data related to these events using the Database, NotificationLog, and SMSServiceLog tables.